ChuSeng99/data-engineering/README.md

 This project demonstrates a complete data pipeline built using PostgreSQL to process data through a multi-layered architecture: Bronze, Silver, and Gold.
 The pipeline ingests raw data from CSV files, transforms and cleanses it, and produces business-ready datasets for analytics and reporting.
 The project showcases skills in database design, ETL (Extract, Transform, Load) processes, and data warehousing concepts like the Star Schema.

+For further exploration, the project replicates the same ETL processes using PySpark in Jupyter Notebook.

 ## Project Structure

 The pipeline is divided into three layers: